Montezuma, Indiana

 Montezuma is a town in Reserve Township, Parke County, in the U.S. state of Indiana.
 The population was 1,022 at the 2010 census.
 It is located approximately 66 miles west of the state capital Indianapolis.

 History

 Montezuma was laid out in about 1824.
-The town was named for Moctezuma II, ruler of Mexico.
+The town was named for Moctezuma II, ruler of the Aztec Empire.
 A post office has been in operation at Montezuma since 1825.

 On June 17, 2021, Montezuma experienced an earthquake that measured 3.8 on the moment magnitude scale.